open-education-hub/methodology/chapters/develop-organize/projects/reading/README.md

 In our specific context, the foundation for linting relies on [`super-linter`](https://github.com/super-linter/super-linter), and spellchecking is facilitated through [`spellcheck` GitHub action](https://github.com/rojopolis/spellcheck-github-actions), both having minimal setup.

 On the opposite side of generality, we encounter the assignment checker.
-Unlike online tools, this script needs insight on the underlying aspects of the project to perform its task effectively.
+Unlike online tools, this program requires insight on the underlying aspects of the project to perform its task effectively.
 As previously mentioned, the scenarios where such a checker is applicable remain restricted.
 Thus, we offer a few guiding principles for designing a checker: